KelvinMsft/NoTruth/README.md

 At this time, execution is done against contents of 0xa000 without triggering any events unless no other settings is made.
-In order to monitor execution of 0xa234 (0x1234 from guest's perspective), DdiMon sets a break point (0xcc) to 0xa234 and handles #BP in the hypervisor.
-Following steps are how DdiMon KernelModeList execution of 0xa234.
+In order to monitor execution of 0xa234 (0x1234 from guest's perspective), NoTruth sets a break point (0xcc) to 0xa234 and handles #BP in the hypervisor.
+Following steps are how NoTruth KernelModeList execution of 0xa234.

 1. On #BP VM-exit, the hypervisor checks if guest's EIP/RIP is 0x1234 first.
 If